bakasoftworks/Asukaflight/README.md

 Support is eventually planned for USB joysticks and other radios, especially the TX16S family.
-Current packages may include experimental TX16S firmware candidates, but they are untested, not guaranteed, and separate from the validated GX12 firmware.
+Current packages may include experimental TX16S firmware candidates, but they are untested and separate from the validated GX12 firmware.
+Flash at your own peril, although they shouldn't cause any issues beyond potentially not working with Asukaflight, and from what I've read, DFU radios can always be recovered if something goes wrong.
 To discuss hardware support and/or send a radio to the developer's PO box, contact `arconautics@gmail.com`.

 Asukaflight supports mice and other USB devices with polling rates up to